DSD-DBS/capella-collab-manager/docs/user/docs/settings/tools/capella/teamforcapella/export/export-to-t4c.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Export a Capella model your persistent workspace to a TeamForCapella server
+# Export a Capella model from your persistent workspace to a TeamForCapella server

 <!-- prettier-ignore -->
 !!! warning